UICIDEAS/IDEA_120_S25/week_10_week_of_03-15-2021/twineGames.md

 ## Twine Games

 Play a few of the text adventure games from the list provided below.
-Think about how these kinds of games relate to the Anna Anthropy reading.
+Think about how these kinds of games challenge the way in which we think about constructing narratives.

 * Crows, Crows, Crows, The Temple of No: https://crowscrowscrows.itch.io/the-temple-of-no
 * Tom Bissel and Matthew S. Burns, The Writer Will Do Something, https://matthewseiji.itch.io/twwds